-They believe that "this generation" refers to the generation that was alive when Christ spoke these words.
-Since Christ talked about the "great tribulation" (Matthew 24:21), the Second Coming (Matthew 24:30), and the final judgment (Matthew 24:31), they believe that all of those things must have happened to that generation.
-(That's right - they believe that Jesus Christ has already come back.)
+They believe "this generation" refers to the generation which was alive when Christ spoke these words.
+Since He talked about the "great tribulation" (Matthew 24:21), the Second Coming (Matthew 24:30), and the final judgment (Matthew 24:31), they believe all of those things must have happened to that generation.
+That's right - they believe that Jesus Christ has already come back.

 Partial preterists find it difficult to believe that the Second Coming and the final judgment have already happened.
-They teach that the real Second Coming and final judgment are still in the future and that Matthew 24 was talking about something else.
-Both views agree, though, that most of the prophecies in the New Testament were fulfilled in 70 AD and that the pre-millennial beliefs regarding the Rapture, Tribulation, and Antichrist are a lot of nonsense.
+They teach that the Second Coming and final judgment are still in the future and Matthew 24 was talking about something else.
+Both views agree that most of the prophecies in the New Testament were fulfilled in 70 AD and that the pre-millennial beliefs regarding the rapture, tribulation, and antichrist are wrong.

-For the purposes of this paper I'm going to focus on why I disagree with partial preterism.
-If you are a full preterist and honestly believe that the resurrection of the dead, the return of Christ, and the final judgment has already happened then there's probably nothing I could say that would change your mind.
+For the purposes of this document I'm going to focus on why I disagree with partial preterism.
+If you're a full preterist and honestly believe that the resurrection of the dead, the return of Christ, and the final judgment has already happened then there's probably nothing I could say which would change your mind.
 I just can't take that view seriously.